 You can target two types of audiences for your advertisers: consumers looking for family-friendly activities and those looking for adult fun.

 For family-friendly, look at activity centers, community groups and other companies planning events.
-The best way to promote such occasions is to focus on the fun aspect, the kid-friendliness and commitment to a safe environment.
+The best way to promote such occasions is to focus on the fun aspect, kid-friendliness and commitment to a safe environment.

 The other route is adult fun, which means calling on bars, restaurants and other retailers.
 Your advertisers will want to start promoting early.
 Suggest focusing on channels where they know their audience is looking for activities, such as social media, and using display ads on websites they may frequent.
-Geofencing in an event’s general area could also work for those looking for last-minute plans.
-Mobile messaging and email campaigns to current customers will also help spread the word.

-Thanksgiving (November 23)
+Thanksgiving (November 27)

 Thanksgiving is about family, friends and tradition.
 This day is also about food, whether people are cooking or ordering it.
 There are many opportunities here.

-Black Friday/Small Business Saturday/Cyber Monday
+Black Friday/Small Business Saturday/Cyber Monday (November 28, November 29 and December 1)

 Additionally, you may want to talk to your retail customers about highlighting curbside pickup for orders, so people can order online and pick up their goods.